 Do you have a toddler who suddenly hates diaper changes?
 Or maybe your baby cries during diaper changes?
 Or it could be that your 2-year-old fights changing time and you end up chasing him around the room?
 Whatever the reason, at some point, you might start thinking about pull ups and wonder if they're right for you and your little one.
-Hopefully this guide will help you decide!
+This guide is sure to help you decide.
+And you're right to be thinking about it - when you consider we change our little ones 6 times a day or 6500 times until potty training, it's a big part of our days!
+Use our calculator tool below to figure out how many diaper changes you have left with your little one:

 Pampers Nappy Pants and Huggies Nappy Pants are examples of such pull up nappies.
 This new generation of pull ups are typically recommended once babies and toddlers learn to roll and crawl and start wriggling during nappy changing, as they are seen as a solution to the nappy changing battle.
 This is the type of nappy that we’re talking about in this comparison.